Yaarana (2015 film)

-Yaarana (याराना | ਯਾਰਾਨਾ) is a Punjabi film directed by Ranbir Pushp.
+Yaarana is a Punjabi film directed by Ranbir Pushp.
 The film is produced by Sukhbir Sandhar and Ranjana Kent.
 The film stars Gavie Chahal, Geeta Zaildar, Yuvraj Hans, and Kashish Singh in the lead roles.
 The film was released on 24 April 2015.

 Plot

 The film revolves around the common sport of football.
 Football is the one main thing that evokes the emotions of all kinds of people from the communities and colleges of Punjab.
 The film is set in the Bhai Gurdas Group of Institutes, which has the history and culture of being the best sports college in Punjab.